MOM/component-tests/cyco/README.md

 });
 ```

-Notice how the `testComponent` method is available to test a component and pass it props:
+### API

 `cy.testComponent(componentName: String, props: Object)`

-### Run spec to view single component
+### Run test to view single component

 ![My Button Screen Shot](./docs/MyButtonScreenShot.png "My Button Test Run")

 ### Iterate on component tests and development

+- Different props can be used in multiple tests
+- Use `it.only()` to focus on one test senario at a time
+- Hot reload time reduced as component rather than page is rendered